Power of Knockoff: The Impact of Ranking Algorithm, Augmented Design, and Symmetric Statistic: Simulations

 \section{Simulations}

-We use numerical experiments to support the theoretical results in Sections~\ref{sec:orthogonal}-\ref{sec:blockwise}.
-In Experiments 1 and 2, we investigate orthogonal designs and the $2\times 2$ block-wise diagonal designs, respectively.
-In Experiments 3-5, we investigate more design classes, including block-wise diagonal designs with larger blocks, factor models, exponentially decaying designs, and normalized Wishart designs.
-We consider four different ranking methods, Lasso-path (Lasso), least-squares (OLS), knockoff (KF) and Gaussian mirror (GM).
-For KF and GM, we use either signed maximum or difference as the symmetric statistic.
-For KF, we choose $\mathrm{diag}(s)=\min\{1, \, 2\lambda_{\min}(G)\}\cdot I_p$, unless specified otherwise.
+We use numerical experiments to support and exemplify the theoretical results in Sections~\ref{sec:orthogonal}-\ref{sec:RankingAlg}.
+In Experiments 1 and 2, we consider orthogonal designs and block-wise diagonal designs, respectively.
+In Experiments 3 and 4, we consider other design classes, including block-wise diagonal designs with larger blocks, factor models, exponentially decaying designs, and normalized Wishart designs.
+We consider four methods, Lasso-path (Lasso), least-squares (OLS), knockoff with Lasso-path ranking (KF.Lasso) and with least-squares ranking (KF.OLS).
+We use either the signed maximum or the difference as the symmetric statistic, and for KF we choose $\mathrm{diag}(s)=\min\{1, \, 2\lambda_{\min}(G)\}\cdot I_p$, unless specified otherwise.
 It is called the equi-correlated knockoff (EC-KF), and is the same as the SDP-knockoff for orthogonal designs and the $2\times 2$ block-wise diagonal designs.
 In Experiments 1-3, this is the only $\mathrm{diag}(s)$ we use, and so we write EC-KF as KF for short.
-In Experiments 4-5, we also consider the conditional independence knockoff (CI-KF).
+In Experiments 4, we also consider the conditional independence knockoff (CI-KF).
 For most experiments, fixing a parameter setting, we generate $200$ data sets and record the averaged Hamming selection error among these 200 repetitions.

 .
 We investigate the performance of different methods for orthogonal designs.
 Given $(n,p)=(2000,1000)$, $\vartheta\in \{0.3,0.5\}$ and $r$ ranging on a grid from $0$ to $6$ with step size $0.2$, we generate data $y$ from $N(X\beta, I_n)$ where $X$ is an $n\times p$ matrix with unit length columns that are orthogonal to each other and $\beta$ is generated from (\ref{RWmodel1}).
-We implemented Lasso and OLS, as well as KF and GM using both the signed maximum and difference as the symmetric statistic.
+We implemented Lasso and KF.Lasso using both the signed maximum and the difference as the symmetric statistic.
+Under the orthogonal design, Lasso and OLS yield the same importance metric thus OLS and KF.OLS are neglected in this experiment.
 Each method outputs $p$ importance statistics, and we threshold these importance statistics at $\sqrt{2u^*\log(p)}$ where $u^*$ minimizes $\FN_p(u)+\FN_p(u)$ in theory.
 The results are in Figure~\ref{fig:exp1}, where the y-axis is $\log_p(H_p/p)$, and $H_p$ is the averaged Hamming selection error over 200 repetitions.
-For KF and GM, we also plot $\log_p(H^*_p/p)$ via solid lines, where $H^*_p$ is $\FP_p(u^*)+\FN_p(u^*)$ excluding the multi-$\log(p)$ term $L_p$.
-It serves as a theoretical reference for $H_p$.